Understand Your Risks to Prevent a Heart Attack

 High blood cholesterol

 If you’re over age 20, you should have your cholesterol checked every four to six years as part of a cardiovascular risk assessment.
-If certain factors put you at higher risk, or if you already have heart disease, you may need to check it more often.
+You may need to check it more often if:

 Your health care professional will test your blood to measure your cholesterol levels.
 This may be a fasting or non-fasting lipoprotein profile.
 It assesses several types of fat in the blood.
-It’s measured in milligrams per deciliter (mg/dL).
-The test gives you four results: total cholesterol, LDL (bad) cholesterol, HDL (good) cholesterol and triglycerides (blood fats).
+The test gives you four results:

 Learn more about managing your cholesterol.